 With EDGE, fat extraction from hot dogs and potted meat could be completed in less than five minutes.
 The EDGE process is non-destructive, enabling the extracted sample to be ready for further analysis.
 Included in the run time are the extraction, filtration, cooling, and system washing.

-It is easy to setup a sample preparation using the EDGE.
+It is easy to set up a sample preparation using the EDGE.
 A Q-Disc™ must be placed in the Q-Cup base, and the two parts must be screwed together.
 A sorbent or drying agent may be added along with wet or dry food samples not exceeding five grams.

 Figure 1.
 The EDGE Process

-The EDGE will utilize only 40 mL of solvent per extraction, which includes solvent for diffusive extraction and sample rinse.
+The EDGE will utilize only 40 mL of solvent per extraction, which includes a solvent for diffusive extraction and sample rinse.
 During system cleaning, the device may use up to an additional 30 mL of solvent.
 The rapid heating of the extraction chamber combined with diffusive action enables a temperature of up to 180°C to be achieved in less than two minutes.

 Sample is Loaded

-The Q-Cup is automatically loaded into the chamber by the auto sampler.
+The Q-Cup is automatically loaded into the chamber by the autosampler.
 The pressure cap then creates a pressurized seal on the top of the Q-Cup.

 Solvent is Extracted

-Solvent is first added through the bottom to fill the gap between the chamber and Q-Cup, aiding in heat transfer.
+The solvent is first added through the bottom to fill the gap between the chamber and Q-Cup, aiding in heat transfer.
 The solvent is then added through the top of the Q-Cup to wet the sample.